alexirpan/alexirpan.github.io/research.md

 This is not a standard research page.

-I like research a lot, but research is also really hard.
 Due to confidence issues, I didn't apply to PhD programs this year.
-If you want to read my more complete thoughts on this, you can read this blog post CITE.
+For more complete reasons, you may read this [blog post]({% post_url 2016-01-03-grad-school %}).

+The research I've done so far hasn't led to publishable results, but it's not nothing, and I'm still proud of the work I've done.
-For now, I'm not at the position where people would be looking up my research, but I'm still proud of the work I did.
-I also haven't given up on academia just yet, meaning I need a way to signal my research abilities.
+I haven't given up on academia just yet, meaning I still need to signal my research abilities.
+This page is that signal.

-I have no publications, and one submission which will get rejected with high probability.
-(I estimate 98% reject chance.)
-This is pretty poor!
-So for just this once, I'm going to sell any researchy things I've done, like final projects for graduate level classes and the like.
-We cool?
-We cool.

-Items are ordered by my personal pride.

 ---------------------------------------------